sushantkapare-dev/AWS_Devops_Zero_to_Hero/AWS/Q set1.md

 9. **VPC Peering and VPNs**: Use VPC peering to securely connect VPCs within the same or different AWS regions, or establish VPN connections to on-premises networks while maintaining control over traffic flow.

 ## Diff database types in RDS?
+Amazon Relational Database Service (RDS) offers several database types or engines to meet different application needs.
+Here's an overview of the primary RDS database types:

+1. **MySQL**: RDS for MySQL is a managed relational database service that is compatible with the MySQL database engine.
+It is suitable for a wide range of applications and provides features such as replication, automated backups, and high availability.

+2. **Amazon Aurora**: Aurora is a high-performance and fully managed relational database engine compatible with both MySQL and PostgreSQL.
+It offers greater scalability, durability, and performance compared to standard MySQL databases, making it suitable for demanding workloads.

+3. **PostgreSQL**: RDS for PostgreSQL is a managed service for PostgreSQL databases, offering advanced features and compatibility with PostgreSQL.
+It's ideal for applications that require the features and capabilities of the PostgreSQL database engine.

+4. **Microsoft SQL Server**: RDS for SQL Server is a managed service that supports Microsoft SQL Server, providing options for different editions and versions of SQL Server.
+It's suitable for Windows-based applications and enterprises that rely on SQL Server for their data.

+5. **Oracle**: RDS for Oracle is a managed service that supports Oracle Database, offering the enterprise-class features and capabilities of the Oracle database engine.
+It's used for applications that require Oracle compatibility.

+6. **MariaDB**: RDS for MariaDB is a managed database service compatible with the MariaDB database engine, which is a fork of MySQL.
+It's suitable for applications that prefer MariaDB or need specific MariaDB features.

+7. **Amazon Neptune**: Neptune is a fully managed graph database service that supports both the Gremlin and SPARQL query languages.
+It's designed for building and querying graph data models, making it suitable for applications like social networking, fraud detection, and recommendation engines.

+8. **Amazon Redshift**: Although not a traditional RDS database, Amazon Redshift is a fully managed data warehouse service.
+It's optimized for analyzing large datasets and is suitable for business intelligence and data analytics workloads.

 ## what is ReadShift?